United States racial unrest (2020–2023): Monument removals

-Protesters have called for the removal of statues commemorating historical figures, such as Confederate war veterans and politicians as well as Christopher Columbus, who are perceived as racist by modern standards.
+Protesters have called for the removal of statues commemorating historical figures, such as Confederate war veterans and politicians as well as Christopher Columbus, who are perceived as racist by modern standards and, according to some historians, by the standards of their time as well.
 Often those depicted in the statues were responsible for human rights violations.
+Additionally, many monuments to the Civil War were only put up during times of tension over civil rights long after the war ended: in the early 1900s when Jim Crow laws were being implemented and in the 1950s and 1960s during the movement against this legislation.
+This led some historians to conclude they were constructed to further a "white supremacist future" rather than simply honor history.
 A number were either removed by authorities, or vandalized and toppled by protesters.
 Statues of United States presidents, including the Emancipation Memorial featuring Abraham Lincoln, have also been vandalized and attacked by protesters.
 Some pro-Union or anti-slavery monuments were also targeted, as they were seen to embody disrespectful attitudes towards Native Americans or the enslaved.
 In one case, a statue of abolitionist Hans Christian Heg was torn down.

 Related racial unrest outside the United States

 Writing for Foreign Affairs, professor Brenda Gayle Plummer noted that "The particulars of Floyd's murder, taking place against the backdrop of the pandemic, may well have been the dam-break moment for the global protest movement.
 But they are only part of the story.
 International solidarity with the African American civil rights struggle comes not from some kind of projection or spontaneous sentiment; it was seeded by centuries of black activism abroad and foreign concern about human rights violations in the United States."